Kai1217/Java-App-YICTE/README.md

 This is a Kotlin mobile application made for the Young ICT Explorers competition.

-- Kai Matolat, Oliver Strong, Ewan Tongs
+- Kai Matolat, Oliver Strong, Ewan Tongss